Arab–Khazar wars: Battle of Ardabil and Arab reaction

 The defeat at Ardabil—news of which spread even to Byzantium—was a shock to the Muslims, who faced an army penetrating deep into the Caliphate for the first time.
 Caliph Hisham again appointed Maslama to fight the Khazars as governor of Armenia and Adharbayjan.
 Until Maslama could assemble enough forces, veteran military leader Sa'id ibn Amr al-Harashi was sent to stem the Khazar invasion.
-With a lance reportedly used at the Battle of Badr as a standard for his army and with 100,000 dirhams to recruit men, Sa'id went to Raqqa.
-The forces he could muster immediately were apparently small, but he set out to meet the Khazars (possibly disobeying orders to maintain a defensive stance).
-Sa'id encountered refugees from Ardabil along the way and enlisted them into his army, paying each recruit ten gold dinars as inducement.
+With a lance reportedly used at the Battle of Badr as a standard for his army and with 100,000 dirhams to recruit soldieds, Sa'id went to Raqqa.
+The forces he could muster immediately were apparently small, but he set out to meet the Khazars, possibly disobeying orders to maintain a defensive stance.
+Sa'id encountered refugees from Ardabil on the way and enlisted them into his army, paying each recruit ten gold dinars as inducement.

 Sa'id was fortunate.
 The Khazars had dispersed in small detachments after their victory at Ardabil, plundering the countryside, and the Arabs defeated them one by one.
 Sa'id recovered Akhlat on Lake Van, then moved northeast to Bardha'a and south to relieve the siege of Warthan.
-He encountered a 10,000-strong Khazar army near Bajarwan and defeated it in a surprise night attack, killing most of the Khazars and rescuing their 5,000 Muslim prisoners (who included al-Jarrah's daughter).
+He encountered a 10,000-strong Khazar army near Bajarwan and defeated it in a surprise night attack, killing most of the Khazars and rescuing their 5,000 Muslim prisoners, including al-Jarrah's daughter.
 The surviving Khazars fled north, with Sa'id in pursuit.
 Muslim sources record a number of other, heavily embellished attacks by Sa'id on improbably large Khazar armies; in one, Barjik was reportedly killed in single combat with the Umayyad general.
-Generally considered "romance rather than history", according to British orientalist Douglas M. Dunlop, they may be contemporary, but imaginative, retellings of Sa'id's campaign.
+Generally considered "romance rather than history", according to British orientalist Douglas M. Dunlop, they may be contemporary but imaginative retellings of Sa'id's campaign.
 According to Blankinship, "The various battles fought and rescues of Muslim prisoners achieved by Sa'id in these sources seem to all go back to a single battle near Bajarwan".

-Sa'id's unexpected success angered Maslama; Łewond writes that Sa'id had won the war and received what glory (and booty) there was to be had.
+Sa'id's unexpected success angered Maslama; Łewond says Sa'id had won the war and received what glory (and booty) there was to be had.
 Sa'id was relieved of his command in early 731 by Maslama and imprisoned at Qabala and Bardha'a, charged with endangering the army by disobeying orders, and was released (and rewarded) only after the caliph intervened on his behalf.
-Noonan points out that the jealousies between the Arab commanders, and their rapid turnover, adversely impacted their war effort, as it "inhibited the development and execution of a long-term strategy for dealing with the Khazar problem".
+Noonan points out the jealousies between the Arab commanders and their rapid turnover adversely impacted their war effort, as it "inhibited the development and execution of a long-term strategy for dealing with the Khazar problem".